also known as: Mátyfalva (HU), Matyfalva (CZ), Matiyovo (RU)

 Other spellings/names for Matiyovo are Maťejovo and Maťfalva.

-Matiyovo is located about 8 miles W of Vynohradiv (Nagyszőllős).
+Matiyovo is located about eight miles west of Vynohradiv (Nagyszőllős).

 Jews probably settled in Matiyovo in the late 18th century.